 AEM supports both the full headless and the traditional full stack or headful models of a CMS.
 However AEM offers not only these two exclusive choices, but the ability to support hybrid models that combine the advantages of both, offering unique flexibility for your headless project.

-In order to ensure your understanding of headless concepts, this AEM Headless Developer Journey focuses on the pure headless model to get you up-and-running as soon as possible with no coding in AEM.
+To ensure your understanding of headless concepts, this AEM Headless Developer Journey focuses on the pure headless model to get you up-and-running as soon as possible with no coding in AEM.

 However you should be aware of the additional hybrid possibilities open to you once you understand AEM’s headless features.
 These cases are laid out below for your awareness.
-At the end of the journey, you will be introduced to these concepts in more detail in case such flexibility is required for your project.
+At the end of the journey, you are introduced to these concepts in more detail in case such flexibility is required for your project.

 Let us assume that your basic requirement is at a minimum to deliver content from AEM to an existing, external service.